- Katrina (Trina) Nelson Thomas

-Nelson Thomas holds a BA in biology with an art minor from Ohio Northern University, Ada, OH, and a MTSC (Masters in Technical and Scientific Communication) with an emphasis in environmental science from Miami University, Oxford, OH.
+Nelson Thomas leads the operations and oversees the administrative, educational and interpretation, curatorial, collections, exhibitions, and library & archive professional staff of the Stark Museum of Art, The W.H.
+Stark House, and the Benckenstein Library & Archive in support of the mission of the Nelda C. and H.J.
+Lutcher Stark Foundation.
+She holds a BA in biology with an art minor from Ohio Northern University, Ada, OH, and a MTSC (Masters in Technical and Scientific Communication) with an emphasis in environmental science from Miami University, Oxford, OH.
 She attended the 38th Seminar for Historical Administration (SHA) at Colonial Williamsburg, VA.
 Nelson Thomas has twenty-five plus years of experience in informal education and the museum field.
-Prior to joining the Stark Foundation in May 2013, she was Senior Director, Public Programs at the Indiana Historical Society for fifteen years.
-Previously she worked at the Outagamie County Historical Society in Appleton, WI, and the Johnny Appleseed Metro Park District in Lima, OH.
+Prior to joining the Stark Foundation in May 2013, she was Senior Director, Public Programs at the Indiana Historical Society and held a number of positions at the Outagamie County Historical Society in Appleton, WI.
 Her career has focused on interpretive planning; exhibition, program, and experience development; community collaboration and engagement; strategic planning; and evaluation.

 Collections & Exhibitions

-- 409.886.2787 ext 3015
+- 409.886.2787 ext.
+3015

 - 409.886.2787 ext.
-3031
+3033